ttafsir/automated-network-testing-testinfra/README.md

 * 10-06-2022 - [Test and Validate Networks with Pytest 2](https://www.youtube.com/watch?v=TG6Vc1ci208)

-## What are testing?
+## What are we testing?

 The tests in the [tests](./tests) directory validate network deployments that are designed using the [Arista AVD Collection](https://www.avd.sh/en/latest/) project.
-Notably, we're using the project to build design and build our network to demonstrate the concept of testing against an intended design.
+Notably, we're using the project to design and build our network to demonstrate the concept of testing against an intended design.
 The collection makes it easy because it generates intended design data and files for configuring devices and provides the intended values to validate during tests.

 ## Topology

 The test topology that we're using for our tests is adapted from the  [EVPN Symmetric IRB](https://github.com/arista-netdevops-community/avd-cEOS-Lab#labs) lab from https://github.com/arista-netdevops-community/avd-cEOS-Lab project (the NOTICE file includes license information).
 The `inventory` and `playbooks` directories in the root are almost identical, with only a slight modification I needed to make to the [playbooks](./playbooks).

-The topology works well for our demo code because it gives us a topology that allows us to test a fairly non-trivial network with complex enough configurations that we can explore some of the flexibility of using `pytest` and `testinfra`.
+The topology works well for our demo code because it gives us a topology that allows us to test a reasonably non-trivial network with complex enough configurations that we can explore some of the flexibility of using `pytest` and `testinfra`.